kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

     - Pricing: free
 - Managed Publishing
     - Official website: [Dendron wiki](https://wiki.dendron.so/notes/a6b9c043-7713-48ea-b826-50d003e3e21f/)
-    - This feature is enabled by making a financial contribution to Dendron at [here](https://wiki.dendron.so/notes/abda4d2a-d8a2-4dd6-8ea0-4a5661fa13c1/).
+    - This feature is enabled by making a [financial contribution](https://wiki.dendron.so/notes/abda4d2a-d8a2-4dd6-8ea0-4a5661fa13c1/) to Dendron.
     - Their [pricing](https://accounts.dendron.so/account/subscribe) starts at USD 5/month.
-Another [pricing](https://wiki.dendron.so/notes/abda4d2a-d8a2-4dd6-8ea0-4a5661fa13c1/).
-Dedron need to consolidate their pricing plans.
+Another [pricing page](https://wiki.dendron.so/notes/abda4d2a-d8a2-4dd6-8ea0-4a5661fa13c1/).
+Imho, Dendron needs to consolidate their pricing plans.

 Thoughts: can [refactor notes](https://wiki.dendron.so/notes/srajljj10V2dl19nCSFiC/) with their hierarchy and reference links